Hyle-org/devhub-hyle/docs/quickstart/example/custom-identity-contract.md

 };
 ```

-You can compare these to the fields described in the [Transactions on Hylé](../../concepts/transaction.md) page.
+You can compare these to the fields described in the [Transactions on Hyli](../../concepts/transaction.md) page.

 #### Prove the registration

 ##### On the backend (host) side

-Hylé transactions follow a two-step settlement process based on [pipelined proving](../../concepts/pipelined-proving.md) principles:
+Hyli transactions follow a two-step settlement process based on [pipelined proving](../../concepts/pipelined-proving.md) principles:

 1. Sending the blob transaction: The transaction is sequenced but not yet settled.
 1. Proving the transaction: The transaction is settled after a proof is generated.